52North/sensor-web-tutorial/docs/hands-on/09_07_helgoland_client.md

 > ####### Activity 8
 >
-> 1. Select a `Category` by clicking on an item in the list
-> 1. Select a `Station` by clicking on an item in the list
+> 1. Click on `Timeseries`
-> 1. Select a `Phenomenon` by clicking on an item in the list
+> 1. Select a timeseries data
-> 1. Select a `Sensor` by clicking on an item in the list
+> 1. Click on the diagram symbol to navigate back to the diagram

 Now you successfully  learnt how to use the **52°North Helgoland Client** and can explore, visualize and analyse your sensor web data.